 With SuperHDR, the Qoocam 8K’s scores for its “fast” mode with minimal editing increased substantially.
 Detail stays the same at 8.5, but dynamic range jumps from 9.25 (with DNG8) to now 10 (with SuperHDR).
 As for ease of use, it has also increased significantly from 7.0 (with DNG8) to 8.5 (with SuperHDR).

 How about for a workflow for better image quality?
-The HQ method (coming soon) produces similar detail and dynamic range but better colors and bit depth, and better stitching, so you’ll have to decide if the difference is worth the longer workflow (Qoocam 8K HQ method ease of use: 7.0).
+The HQ method produces similar detail and dynamic range but more consistent exposure between lenses, better colors and bit depth, and better stitching, but with a longer workflow (Qoocam 8K HQ method ease of use: 7.0).
 If you want to compare SuperHDR and the HQ method side by side, you can use the 360 camera comparison tool.

 In summary, with this update, the Qoocam 8K now has one of the best quality for minimal editing (better dynamic range than Theta Z1‘s built-in HDR, but not as detailed as Theta Z1 or XPhase).
 For higher quality editing, the Qoocam 8K is still among the top 5 (limited mostly by its detail).
 If you’d like to get the Qoocam 8K, it is available from Amazon, B&H Photo (get a sales tax rebate with their Payboo card), or direct from Kandao.